hiteshram/Sampling-Large-Graphs-Using-Monte-Carlo-Methods/README.md

 # Sampling Large Graphs Using Monte Carlo Methods
-*Submitted in partial fulfilment of the Requirements for the award of the Degree of Bachelor of Technology in Computer Science & Engineering by
+*Submitted in partial fulfilment of the Requirements for the award of the Degree of Bachelor of Technology in Computer Science & Engineering under the guidance of Dr. M. Vishnuvardhan by
 K. Hitesh Ram (12003344)*

 ## Introduction